unskript/Awesome-CloudOps-Automation/README.md

 ## Extending Docker
 You can use our base docker to extend the functionality to fit your need.
-Here is how to do it

-1. Create a Project Directory
-    a. mkdir -p $HOME/Awesome-CloudOps-Extension  && cd $HOME/Awesome-CloudOps-Extension
-2. Copy your Awesome extension to the folder, it could be a simple Shell script or an mission critical library that you need.
-    a. echo "#!/bin/bash \n echo \"Hello from Awesome-CloudOps-Extension\"" > $HOME/Awesome-CloudOps-Extension/my-awesome-extension.sh
-3. Create a Docker file in $HOME/Awesome-CloudOps-Extension
-    ```
-    FROM unskript/awesome-runbooks:latest as base

-    COPY my-awesome-extension.sh /usr/local/bin
-    RUN chmod +x /usr/local/bin/my-awesome-extension.sh
-    ```
-4. Build the Docker
-    ```
-    cd $HOME/Awesome-CloudOps-Extension
-    docker build -t my-awesome-docker .
-    ```

-Your new docker is ready! you can distribute the docker image via publishing to any docker registry.
+Follow this [document](./README_extending_docker.md)to create you own custom docker.

 <br/>

 ## unSkript CLI